felt/js-sdk/docs/api/types/type-aliases/LayersGetGroupsResponse.md

 > **LayersGetGroupsResponse**: (`null` \| `object`)[]

-The response from the `layers.getGroups` method.
+The response from the `getLayerGroups` method.